isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-This is known as "the rule of zero".
+This is known as “the rule of zero”.

 ##### Enforcement